ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/gcp.md

 5. Click the **Save** button.

 ### Summary
 You have successfully deployed the Aspire app onto an Arm-powered GCP virtual machine.
-This deployment demonstrates the compatibility of .NET applications with Arm architecture and GCP, offering high performance and cost-efficiency.
+This deployment demonstrates the compatibility of .NET applications with Arm architecture and GCP, offering high performance and cost efficiency.